Nepal Has Three Straightforward Options

 - Children under 10 years old - always free

-But there's a catch for some nationalities.
-If you're from Nigeria, Ghana, Zimbabwe, Iraq, Afghanistan, Somalia, Ethiopia, Palestine, Cameroon, Swaziland, Liberia, or Syria, you need prior approval from Nepal's Ministry of Home Affairs before traveling.
-This is a security measure.
-Start this process weeks before your planned trip.
+But some nationalities require prior approval before traveling so this is to safeguard security.
+If you hail from Nigeria, Ghana, Zimbabwe, Iraq, Afghanistan, Somalia, Ethiopia Palestine Cameroon Swaziland Liberia Syria you need prior approval from Nepal's Ministry of Home Affairs before departing on your adventure - begin this process weeks prior to your planned journey date.

 - Passport with 6+ months validity and one blank page